Babak-Gholamzadeh/composable-util/README.md

 # Composable Utils

 A bunch of handy utilities that might be needed in functional programming.
-They can facilate the implementations and logics that are require in this paradigm.
+They can facilitate the implementation and logics that are required in this paradigm.

 ## Installation
 ```